 Erol Erdinç, was the artistic advisor to the Ministery of Culture for three years and was later appointed by the Turkish Government with the title of "State Artist", an award given to honor only the most distinguished artists in his country.
 In 2011 the turkish music publication "Mavi Nota" awarded him "Best conductor of the year" and recently (2014) he was honored by the french government with the decoration of "Chevalier de l'Ordre des Arts et des Lettres", which has put him among the most selected international artists.

 He was named General Director of Fine Arts at the Ministry of Culture in 2011, as well as Music Director of the prestigious Ankara Presidential Symphony Orchestra, the oldest music institution in Turkey.
-After he has successfully accomplished those duties, he is still carrying out the position of principal conductor of the Ankara Hacettepe Symphony Orchestra.
+After he has successfully accomplished those duties, he is actually carrying on the position of "Honorarius Professor" at the Ankara State Conservatory of the Hacettepe University.